kiba/Writings/for_science/chp23_vacation.md

 "Well, I felt like a douchebag for just having the two of you as my girlfriends," I admitted.
 "It's like the rule of evil or something.
 It would mark you the greatest level of asshole or something.
 That's nonsense, but I can't shake it off."

-"At least you're not blushing as much as before when I mentioned our status to our friends."
+"At least you're not blushing as much as before.
+I'll keep doing it until you stopped being so embarrassed and scared."

 I could picture in my head the celebrity gossip in the magazine section about boring oh me and my girlfriends.
 It was not a secret at all.
 Also unmentioned is going to Diana's family and explaining to them what we are doing.
 They're not exactly the most open people around.

 ***

 After some fun and sexy times, we elected to sleep outside under the sky, not even with blankets covering us.
 Instead, we let the cool air flowed over us.
 It was a good thing that there will be no inclement weather covering this island tonight.
-The only sounds were the waves crashing into the sand, which was oddly relaxing.
+The only sounds were the waves crashing into the sands, which added to the positive ambient experience.
 With all the light sources turned off, it was almost entirely dark.
 Yet, there were an entire ocean of lights emanating from the stars.

-Unsurprisingly, it was like nothing I had seen back in the city where I lived just months before.
+Unsurprisingly, it was like nothing I had seen back on Vale.
 Light pollution had stolen the view from urban residents.

 It was a shame that Diana was fast asleep as soon she hit the blanket.